Estimated reading time: 4 minutes

 You need the right CVC for the situation and your basic triple lumen CVC is not enough.

-The best central venous catheter for massive transfusion protocols are going to be your Introducer Catheters or Rapid Infusion Catheters (RIC)
+The best central venous catheters for massive transfusion protocols are going to be your Introducer Catheters or Rapid Infusion Catheters (RIC)

 If you want to learn how to place ultrasound-guided subclavian central venous catheters look at our post or even better sign up for our free course below: